mozilla/one-off-system-add-ons/README.md

 ## What is this repository?

-This repository should be used as a resource for developers to quickly develop and test one off system add-ons.
+This repository should be used as a resource for Firefox developers to quickly develop and test one off system add-ons.
 If you would like to deploy a fix or update as a system add-on, we ask that you use this repository to host your code and get it reviewed.

 ## What is the criteria for a "One Off System Add-on"?